 The six levels in the Tell & Spell online word games are designed to foster enthusiasm for learning new words and improving overall spelling ability.
-This process has four steps, where information about words is given, and the pupil must guess the word and spell it correctly.
+Our process has four steps, where information about words is given, and students must guess the word and spell it correctly.

-Step 1 - Tells the Pupil About the Type of Word
+Step 1 - This step tells the student about the type of word.

-This information will assist pupils in building awareness about the different parts of language and will assist in using words in their proper context.
+This information will assist students in building awareness about the different parts of speech and will assist in using words in their proper context.

-Step 3 - Tells the Pupil the Meaning of the Word
+Step 2 - This step tells the student the meaning of the word.

-- Pupils should be matched to the level that meets their current abilities and the next levels should be used to encourage expansion of their vocabulary over time.
+- Students should be matched to the level that meets their current abilities and the next levels should be used to encourage expansion of their vocabulary over time.